jlyon1/IEDFoodStorage/README.md

 - Utilize online databases such as eatbydate and allow user input to track expiration dates
 - Automatically notify users on expiration of food items
 - Provide an API to allow external sensors to expire foods in the database
-- Enable users to mark food as eaten/expired
+- Enable users to mark food as eaten/expired/removed

 ### Stretch Goals

 - Use shopping lists to manage what the user should buy/stock shelves from what they did buy
 - Generate a shopping list for expired foods
+- Add a saved food list w/expiration times

 # Setup